Expensify/react-native-live-markdown/CONTRIBUTING.md

 ## Development workflow

-This project is a monorepo managed using [NPM workspaces](https://docs.npmjs.com/cli/v10/using-npm/workspaces).
+This project is a monorepo managed using [npm workspaces](https://docs.npmjs.com/cli/v10/using-npm/workspaces).
 It contains the following packages:

 - The library package in the root directory.
 - An example app in the `example/` directory.